abhishek-mazumdar-au2/ReactApp/client/README.md

-# A simple calculator App using REACT
+# A simple Workout-tracker App using REACT